poweradmin/poweradmin-docs/docs/installation/composer.md

 composer create-project --no-dev poweradmin/poweradmin
 ```

-This command will download and set up Poweradmin without development dependencies.
-After running the Composer command,
+This command will create a poweradmin folder in the current directory, download, and set up Poweradmin without
-you need to create a simple configuration file at `inc/config.inc.php` with basic database settings.
+development dependencies.
+After running the Composer command, you need to create a simple configuration file at
+`inc/config.inc.php` with basic database settings.

+## Basic Configuration

 Here is an example of what the `inc/config.inc.php` file should look like: